andrewhercules/andrewhercules.github.io/_portfolio/bloom.md

 img: assets/img/portfolio/bloom.png
 ---

-[Bloom](https://bloom.london.ac.uk/about) is a flexible, reliable, and customisable e-learning solution developed by the Software Services team at the University of London (UoL).
+<a href="https://bloom.london.ac.uk/about" target="_blank">Bloom</a> is a flexible, reliable, and customisable e-learning solution developed by the Software Services team at the University of London (UoL).
 More than 3 million users at 90+ colleges, universities, and education/training institutions use it to support and enhance their learning experience.

 In March 2016, I began working on a project to research and redesign the user experience and user interface.
 The goal of the project was to create an "out-of-the-box" service offering that meets the needs of all users - from students and lecturers to learning technologists and administrative staff.